pytorch/serve/docs/large_model_inference.md

         .....
 ```

-Here is what your model-config.yaml needs
+Here is what your `model-config.yaml` needs, this config file is very flexible, you can add setting related to frontend, backend and handler.

 ```bash